sunainapati/sunainapati.github.io/_posts/2024-12-08-Some-problems-in-Olympiad-Graph-theory.md

  Continue this process.
 Eventually it has to stop as the graph is finite.
 And we will be done!
 </div>
 <div class='remark'>
  So the idea here was to continue adding more and more and more vertices whenever we can.
 So in a sense, this is a greedy problem.
-The idea also comes from BFS because in a sense we are trying to go as much depth as we can.
+The idea also comes from DFS because in a sense we are trying to go as much depth as we can.
 </div>
 <div class='problem'>
  Prove that the sum of all of the degrees is equal to twice the number of edges.
 Deduce that the number of